geotrev/undernet/app/docs/buttons.md

 ## Block button

-Using `.is-wide` as a modifier class, your buttons stretch full-width in their container.
+Using `is-wide` as a modifier class, your buttons stretch full-width in their container.

 <button class="is-wide">Button Tag</button>
 <a class="button is-wide">Anchor Tag</a>